The Clear Sky Food Philosophy

 (See our supplier map/table below for the farms and producers we work with.)

-Our pantry tells the story of the year.
-Preserved vegetables, grains, ferments, and staples reflect what was abundant, what needed saving, and what will carry us through winter.
-This rhythm teaches both humility and trust: humility in accepting limits, and trust in the land’s capacity to provide when we work in relationship with it.
+Our virtual pantry tour tells the story of the season.
+Meticulous sourcing fills our shelfs with local vegetables, grains and staples from farms and family businesses across our bioregion.
+The colours and shapes on the shelf change with the season, and this rhythm teaches humility in accepting limits, and trust in the land’s capacity to provide when we work in relationship with it.

 Local Food as Spiritual Ecology